Practicing yoga for neck pain is certainly worth a shot, if you feel as though you’re running out of options.

 YOGA FOR NECK PAIN COMBINED WITH PNF

 One theory behind the mechanism of action here, related to the nervous system, is that PNF stretches decrease the stretch reflex that, under normal circumstances, inhibits a really deep stretch.
-On a muscular level, it may also help to build strength in the targeted muscle, which is especially beneficial when your objective is to correct muscular imbalances.
+On a muscular level, it may also help to build strength in the targeted muscle, which is particularly beneficial when your objective is to correct muscular imbalances.

 WARM-UP MOBILISATIONS FOR NECK PAIN